-The Prospect is a 3,000 square foot rental housing project in Central Tacoma, designed, developed, and built by WC STUDIO.
-Located in a neighborhood with a mix of single-family homes, apartment buildings, and the eclectic establishments of the Sixth Avenue business district, The Prospect endeavors to set a new standard for urban livability and offers a fresh take on the four-plex.
+Located in a Central Tacoma neighborhood with a mix of single-family homes, apartment buildings, and the eclectic establishments of the Sixth Avenue business district, the Prospect endeavors to set a new standard for urban livability and offers a fresh take on the four-plex.

 The project features a pair of modern residential duplexes with a landscaped courtyard in between.
-Each building contains a ground floor studio/workspace and a two-bedroom dwelling unit above a ground floor studio/workspace, with a landscaped courtyard in between.
-The Prospect provides a superior quality rental product via thoughtfully planned layouts, elegant interiors crafted from simple materials, and living-level access to outdoor amenity space.
+Each building contains a ground floor studio/workspace and a two-bedroom dwelling unit above, totaling four dwelling units in about 3,000 square feet of living space.
+The Prospect provides superior quality in rental housing via thoughtfully planned layouts, elegant interiors crafted from simple materials, and living-level access to outdoor amenity space.

 Although we have come to call this project The Prospect, it is actually to prospect (the verb) that inspired our diagonal pattern.
 Divining rods, a tool for prospecting, supposedly rotate to cross when sub-surface minerals are present.
 Regardless of the questionable science behind divining rods, it is accurate to say that bringing this project from concept to completion involved considerable exploration and discovery.

 Photos by Steve Campana